 What are the risks to Tendon Transfer Surgery?

 All surgery has some risk, although those risks may be small.
 All surgeries produce a surgical scar.
 Surgical incisions may develop infection.
 All surgeries require the use of anesthesia, and will require a complete history and physical examination by your primary care physician to determine if you have medical risks associated with anesthesia.
 Evaluation by the anesthesiologist will help outline your risks and options.

 When a tendon is transferred and sewn into another position, the tendon transfer will need a period of time to heal, usually about one to two months.
 A splint or cast may be used, followed by therapy to teach you the new tendon function.
 Finally, exercises will be needed to strengthen the muscle after your hand surgeon feels the tendon transfer has sufficiently healed.
 You will need to follow post-operative instructions.
 Movement too early can lead to rupture of the tendon transfer.
 Movement too late can lead to excessive scarring of the tendon with resultant stiffness.
-Discussion of your individual case with your orthopedic surgeon in Delhi will help you further understand the risks and benefits associated with tendon transfer surgery.
+Discussion of your individual case with your orthopedic in Dwarka will help you further understand the risks and benefits associated with tendon transfer surgery.

 What is an example of Tendon Transfer Surgery?